Diesel Engine Serial Numbers

 Navistar Engine Serial Number Location

+Navistar actually keeps the ESN location pretty simple.
 The engine serial number for Navistar engines can be found stamped on a pad on the block.
-Navistar keeps the location pretty simple.
-For engines that were built before the year 2000, that pad can be found on the left side of the block, just under the head to block parting line.
+For engines pre-2000 engines, that pad can be found on the left side of the block, just under the head to block parting line.
 For engines newer than that, the pad is on the right side of the block, between the oil cooler and the top of the block.

 Navistar Engine Serial Number Identification